Jamaica Blue Mountain Coffee

 The wet parchment is then placed on large concrete slabs called barbeques, for drying.
 This can take as long as 5 days depending on sunlight conditions.
 During peak rainy seasons mechanical dryers are also used.
 The drying process involves getting the moisture in the beans to specific levels.
-During this time more assessments are made to ensure only top quality beans make it through.

 The next step is the resting period.
 The dried parchment is now bagged and taken to the warehouse where it will remain for at least ten weeks.
 This is a critical stage of the processing where certain unique characteristics occur.
 Once the beans have rested they are ready for hulling.

 Hulling is where the ‘husk’ or outer shell is removed and what emerges is the world famous green bean.
 The husk is stored in a silo and used as fuel in the wood dryers.
 After hulling, the bean is polished to remove the silver skin on the outer layer and is now ready for sorting.